code-shaper/code-shaper-website/docs/getting-started/writing-a-custom-generator.md

 ## Write a template

-Now that the generator has created a good set of options, we can write a template to generate the fetch hook.
+Now that the generator is creating a good set of options, we can write a template to generate the fetch hook.
 Start with `useMovies.ts` and generalize it to fetch any type of object.

 :::tip Templates

 In this example we have only one template.
-However, in more complex cases we may have multiple templates spread over a nested tree structure.
+However, in more complex scenarios we may have multiple templates spread over a nested tree structure.
 Code Shaper can handle such scenarios without breaking a sweat!

 :::

 Create a folder called `templates` under the `fetchHookGenerator` and copy `useMovies.ts` under it.
-So this file will be located at `plugins/react-patterns/src/fetchHookGenerator/templates/useMovies.ts`.
+Specifically, copy `apps/movie-magic/src/pages/HomePage/useMovies.ts` to `plugins/react-patterns/src/fetchHookGenerator/templates/useMovies.ts`.

 Now rename this file to `[filename].ts.ejs.t`.
 Why?
 Remember that our generator outputs a `filename` option.
-When the generator copies the file over to the destination, it will replace the `[filename]` part with that option.
-Also, the `.ejs.t` suffix tells the generator to do option substitutions before copying the file over.
+When the generator copies this file over to the destination, it will replace the `[filename]` part with that option.
+Moreover, the `.ejs.t` suffix tells the generator to do option substitutions before copying the file over.
 The suffix will be removed.
 What does this all mean?
 If the value of the `filename` option is `useMovies`, the file created at the destination will be called `useMovies.ts` - which is exactly what we want.

 :::tip Static Templates